Krushik-JP/bloodbankmanagement/README.md

-This a cloned repo adapted from sumit kumar
+This a updated project , cloned repo adapted from sumit kumar
 # Blood Bank Management System
 ---
 ## Screenshots